dallastaylor/ExtendedUmbracoAppender/README.md

 # ExtendedUmbracoAppender
-Log4Net Appender that adds additional parameters that can be used in the pattern.
+Log4Net Appender that adds additional parameters that can be used in the log4net cofig file pattern.